Studying in the English-speaking classes

 - The length of the school day varies.
 The school day starts at the earliest at 8.00 a.m. and finishes at the latest at 4 p.m.

-- In the International Classes, education is given in accordance with the Finnish national comprehensive school curriculum with a strong emphasis on strengthening the student’s English and Finnish language skills.
+- In the English-speaking classes, education is given in accordance with the Finnish national comprehensive school curriculum with a strong emphasis on strengthening the student’s English and Finnish language skills.

 - All compulsory subjects are taught in English.
 In some optional subjects taught in the 8th and 9th grades, students can be integrated with the Finnish-speaking students’ groups.